All Episodes

 Anyway, that's a discussion for another time.

-The president said oh I don't know what the president said at the business round table recently that a Republican need to reach a conceptual breakthrough on rates going up.
+The AP correspondent, a guy named Ben Feller, said, Jay, the president in a bidness roundtable said recently that a Republican said, oh, I don't know what the president said at the business roundtable recently that a Republican need to reach a conceptual breakthrough on rates going up.

-Does the president feel that he has that now, a conceptual breakthrough since Speaker Boehner is willing to raise income?
+Does the president feel that he has that now, a conceptual breakthrough, since Speaker Boehner is willing to raise income?

-We have a question about whether or not the president feels better about Boehner caving agreeing to raise income tax rates on the rich.
+We have a question about whether or not the president feels better about Boehner caving, agreeing to raise income tax rates on the rich.

 That's the question.